 Maryam’s husband speaks multiple languages and in Afghanistan was a bank manager in charge of five branches.
 As the war’s devastation worsened, however, he began working for the U.S. Army both as interpreter and language teacher.
 This was a necessary but dangerous way to support his family, as interpreters were being killed daily by the Taliban.
 Eventually he and he family had to flee.

-They spent several years in a refugee camp before qualifying through the Special Immigrant Visa (SIV) program for translators to come to the U.S. (Now much harder to obtain under the current administration.)
+They spent several years in a refugee camp before qualifying through the Special Immigrant Visa (SIV) program for translators to come to the U.S. (The Trump administration stymied this program’s effectiveness for four long years.)
 Refugees, who have endured horrifying violence and the loss of a homeland, bravely face settling into a new country.
 Everything is different: language, clothing, food, customs.
 They are expected to master the nuances of transportation, rent, taxes, employment, and language.
 And they owe the U.S. government for the airline tickets from the refugee camp to their new homes.

 They also face prejudice, stoked by cruel falsehoods.
 In actuality, compared to native-born Americans, immigrants commit far fewer crimes, reach higher educational levels, are more than twice as likely to start new businesses and improve the economy.